sedol1339/files/papers.md

   - 3) The passage re-ranking task is an information retrieval (IR) challenge.
 Given a question and a set of 1000 retrieved passages using BM25, the system must produce a ranking of the said passages based on how likely they are to contain information relevant to answer the question.
 This task is targeted to provide a large scale dataset for benchmarking emerging neural IR methods.
   - We use accuracy and precision-recall measures for numeric answers and metrics like ROUGE-L (or others) for long textual answers.
 In addition to improving ML models, the dataset may also prove to be useful for exploring new metrics  e.g., ROUGE-2 and ROUGE-AR.

+@article{Liu2023Jul,
+	author = {Liu, Nelson F. and Lin, Kevin and Hewitt, John and Paranjape, Ashwin and Bevilacqua, Michele and Petroni, Fabio and Liang, Percy}, title = {{Lost in the Middle: How Language Models Use Long Contexts}}, journal = {arXiv},
+	year = {2023},
+	month = jul,
+	eprint = {2307.03172},
+	doi = {10.48550/arXiv.2307.03172}
+}
+  -

+@article{Zhao2024Oct,
+	author = {Zhao, Qingfei and Wang, Ruobing and Cen, Yukuo and Zha, Daren and Tan, Shicheng and Dong, Yuxiao and Tang, Jie}, title = {{LongRAG: A Dual-Perspective Retrieval-Augmented Generation Paradigm for Long-Context Question Answering}}, journal = {arXiv},
+	year = {2024},
+	month = oct,
+	eprint = {2410.18050},
+	doi = {10.48550/arXiv.2410.18050}
+}
+  - We experiment with multi-document QA - this mimics the retrieval-augmented generation setup.
+We use NaturalQuestions-Open which contains historical Google search queries, coupled with human-annotated answers.
+We select queries where the annotated long answer is a paragraph.
+We use passages (chunks of at most 100 tokens) from Wikipedia as documents within our input contexts.
+For each of the queries, we need a document that contains the answer (we take if from NaturalQuestions annotations) and k − 1 distractor documents that do not contain the answer.
+To collect k − 1 distractor documents that do not contain the answer, we use a retrieval system fine-tuned on MS-MARCO to retrieve the Wikipedia chunks that are most relevant to the query, but do not contain any of the NaturalQuestions-annotated answers.
+In the input context, the distractor documents are presented in order of decreasing relevance.
+We measure accuracy, judging whether any of the correct (annotated) answers appear in the predicted output.
+  - We observe a U-shaped performance curve (fig. 1): LM performance is highest when relevant information is placed in the middle of its input context, GPT-3.5-Turbo’s performance on the multi document question task is lower than its performance when predicting without any documents.
+  - Our result is similar to the needle-in-a-haystack experiments of "Efficient long-text understanding with short-text models", but we study more finer-grained changes in the position of relevant information.
+  - We then give a model a collection of JSON-formatted key-value pairs and ask to return the value associated with a specific key (fig. 6).
+This is similar to the previous works "A little retrieval test for large language models" and "How long can open-source LLMs truly promise on context length?", but we simplify the task by removing as much natural language semantics as possible (using random UUIDs instead).
+Although some models perform the task perfectly, other models struggle to simply retrieve matching tokens that occur in the middle of their input context and continue to exhibit a U-shaped performance curve.
+  - Query-aware contextualization (placing the query before and after the documents or key-value pairs) enables near-perfect performance on the synthetic key-value task, but minimally changes trends in multi-document QA.
+  - Encoder-decoder models are relatively robust to changes in the position of relevant information within their input context, but only when evaluated on sequences within its training-time sequence length.
+We observe a U-shaped performance on longer sequences.
+We hypothesize that encoder-decoder models may make better use of their context windows because of their bidirectional encoder.
+  - Even base LMs (i.e., without instruction fine-tuning) show a U-shaped performance curve.
+  - We perform a case study with retriever-reader models on open-domain QA, retrieving from Wikipedia to answer queries from NaturalQuestions-Open (none or many of the top k documents may actually contain the answer).
+We find that model performance saturates long before retriever recall saturates (fig. 11), indicating that current models fail to effectively use additional retrieved documents.

 # Список для чтения по RAG

 2016 MS MARCO: A Human Generated MAchine Reading COmprehension Dataset `959